wonderwagon/Akhenaten/README.md

-After downloading the most recent binaries from above or building them from source, start Ozymandias and it will ask you to point to an original Pharaoh installation folder.
+After downloading the most recent binaries from above or building them from source, start Akhenaten and it will ask you to point to an original Pharaoh installation folder.

-Ozymandias, like Julius and Augustus, requires the original assets (graphics, sounds, etc) from an unmodified game installation to run, in this case it needs _Pharaoh_ **as well as the _Cleopatra_ expansion.**
+Akhenaten, like Julius and Augustus, requires the original assets (graphics, sounds, etc) from an unmodified game installation to run, in this case it needs _Pharaoh_ **as well as the _Cleopatra_ expansion.**

-Note that you must have permission to write in the game data directory as the saves will be stored there; also, your game must be patched to last version to run Ozymandias.
+Note that you must have permission to write in the game data directory as the saves will be stored there; also, your game must be patched to last version to run Akhenaten.

-## Building Ozymandias from source
+## Building Akhenaten from source

 ### Windows + Visual Studio